The World’s Suffering

 The greed of individuals causes riots and fighting in grocery stores and shopping centers, where everyone’s scrambling for the last of something when they might already have ten at home.
 It causes a person to have to lock their doors at night for fear of theft or injury, even death.

 There is no emptiness of time, but I wrote this at a time when everything felt empty.
-It’s hard living in this world with few friends or companions, to call my own.
+It’s difficult living in a world with so few to call a friend.

 Emptiness of Time